Home » mechanical engineering » Orthogonal vs Oblique Metal Cutting: Key Differences Explained

 Principle of Metal Cutting

-• Relative motion occurs between tool and workpiece.
+• Relative motion occurs between tool and workpiece

-• High stress develops near the cutting zone.
+• Stress develops near the cutting zone

-• Material separates and forms a chip.
+• Material separates to form a chip

-• The chip flows along the tool face.
+• The chip flows along the tool face

-• The cycle repeats during cutting motion.
+• The cycle repeats continuously

 Mechanism of Metal Cutting